eferri/conesnake/README.md

     make terraform-apply
     ```

-1. Create a secrets file for the helm chart.
+1. Create a service account key for the "conesnake_registry" service account.
-   Use the `conesnake_access_key_id` value printed at the end of the command `make terraform-apply` in the previous step to fill in the value in `values.secrets.yaml`
-   Use the `conesnake_target_group_arn` for the `aws_target_group_arn` value in `values.secrets.yaml`
-   Decrypt the secret access key:
+   Copy it to a file named `service_key.json` in the repo root

+1. Create the regcred secret in k8s for pulling container images:
     ```
+    make regcred-secret
+    ```

+1. Create a secrets file for the helm chart:
+    ```
     cp k8s/conesnake/values.secrets.yaml.template k8s/conesnake/values.secrets.yaml
-    make terraform-output-secret
     ```
-   Use the decrypted secret access key for the `aws_secret_access_key` key in `values.secrets.yaml`

 1. Build and push production docker images:
     ```
-    make ecr-login
+    make gcloud-config-docker
     make prod-build
     ```